mehulagg/gitlab/doc/administration/issue_closing_pattern.md

 on issue closing pattern.

-When a commit or merge request resolves one or more issues, it is possible to automatically have these issues closed when the commit or merge request lands in the project's default branch.
+When a commit or merge request resolves one or more issues, it is possible to automatically close these issues when the commit or merge request lands in the project's default branch.

 ## Change the issue closing pattern